aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/EntityControl/Animations/animstate.md

 # Animstate
 The animstate of an [Entity](../../Entity.md) represents the current animation the entity should be on.
 It is an integer that allows most animations to be identified by.
 The system dictates a standard way to operate with animation clips while offering the ability to extend this standard via the [AnimSpecific](AnimSpecific.md) system.
 This allows to operate in Unity in such a way that the animstate system can track.

+> NOTE: this field means something completely different for an [item entity](../Item%20entity.md).

 ## Standard animations